Joyce-Firmino/Atividade-2-PW1/README.md

 2. Navegue até a pasta do projeto no terminal.

-3. Execute o comando a seguir para instalar as dependências necessárias:
+3. Execute o comando a seguir para instalar as dependências necessárias: npm i

 4. **Configurando o Banco de Dados:**
 - SQLite: